 Though this is still an ongoing area of research and discovery, according to Dr. Beach, genetics and hormonal activity are believed to contribute to female pattern hair loss.

 This type of hair loss “is something that really requires assessment with a dermatologist,” says Dr. Beach.
 Treatments like injections of platelet rich plasma (PRP), which helps stimulate the development of new hair follicles and growth, hormone medications like spironolactone, and hair transplants are viable options for medically supervised treatment of androgenetic alopecia, depending on the individual.

 In some cases, over-the-counter options like minoxidil may also be recommended.
 Like all hair treatments, Dr. Beach notes that patients using minoxidil must continue to do so regularly in order to maintain results.
 “There isn’t a permanent fix for hair loss.
 Even a lot of the people who have undergone transplants are still recommended to have a particular therapeutic regimen on an ongoing basis,” she says.

-When thinking about our hair, Dr. Beach reminds patients that it is normal not to have the same size ponytail you had as a teen.
-As we age, it’s natural for hair to thin, also known as senescent alopecia, particularly after age 50.
+Dr. Beach reminds patients that they age, hair thins—a type of hair loss known as senescent alopecia.
+(This is particularly common in women who are 50 and older.)
 “Think about your whole body, what do you have that was like it was when you were a teen?
 Why would your hair be any different?”